Beyond Turing: A Comparative Analysis of Approaches for Detecting Machine-Generated Text: Conclusion

 \section{Conclusion}

 This study performed an exhaustive investigation into three distinct methodologies: traditional shallow learning, Language Model fine-tuning, and Multilingual Model fine-tuning, for detecting machine-generated text and identifying the specific language model that generated the text.
-The analysis revealed significant variations in performance across these techniques, suggesting the need for continued improvements in this evolving field.

-Our findings showed that mBERT emerged as a consistently robust performer across different tasks and experimental settings, making it a potentially reliable choice for such tasks.
+Our findings showed that mBERT is a robust discriminator model across different tasks and settings.
 However, other models like XLM-RoBERTa and TinyBERT showed a noticeable performance gap between the tasks, indicating that these two tasks might require different skillsets.
-This research provides valuable insights into the performance of these methodologies on a diverse set of machine-generated texts.
+This research provides insights into the performance of these methodologies on a diverse set of machine-generated texts.
 It also highlights the critical importance of developing specialized models or strategies for each task.